apache/james-project/server/protocols/webadmin-cli/README.md

 ```
 Resource name **domainToBeCreated**:

-- can not be null or empty
+- cannot be null or empty
-- can not contain ‘@’
+- cannot contain ‘@’
-- can not be more than 255 characters
+- cannot be more than 255 characters
-- can not contain ‘/’
+- cannot contain ‘/’

 ### Delete a domain